Reckitt lifts sales view as coronavirus spurs demand for Dettol, Lysol

 While relieving overall pressure on a company that has faced intense competition for several years, the COVID-19 pandemic is hurting sales in some areas.

-Social distancing has pressured Durex condoms, while the company said reduced birth rates this year and next should weigh on its baby formula, which includes Enfamil.
-Social distancing is also likely to result in a weak flu season, which will impact cold remedies like Mucinex, it said.
+The company said reduced birth rates this year and next would weigh on demand for its baby formula, which includes Enfamil, while social distancing is likely to result in a weak flu season, which will impact cold remedies such as Mucinex.

+Social distancing hurt sales of Durex condoms earlier in the year, but a relaxing of restrictions improved demand in the third quarter, the company said.

 Despite the strong numbers, Bernstein analysts were cautious about the medium term, due to “below-average growth prospects beyond a COVID world ... and the brand-equity pressure implied in having a new margin target”.